 More about the tough side of Regency Britain.
-Available from 30th November 2017
+More details here

 Britain had a ruling elite in the Regency period, and it was educated at Eton College.
 In November 1818, the College contained 530 boys of the ruling class and it was widely regarded as the premier educational institution in England.
 The “Morning Advertiser” called it “The First Public School”